FundyPhytoPhys/BalticO2/Manuscript/BalticO2_MS.md

 Controlled growth experiments were performed using MCMIX-OD PSI Multicultivators (Photon Systems Instruments, Drásov, Czech Republic).
 Each of 8 round bottom cylindrical glass tubes contained 75 mL of f/2 medium and 5 mL of growing pre-culture.
 These parameters allowed for exponential growth of the cultures from the beginning of the experiment, with little lag phase after inoculation.
 The inoculation of culture tubes took place each time in the afternoon, while the sinusoidal photoperiodic cycle commenced the following morning.
 This cycle ensured that the peak PAR occurred at noon each day.

 Cultures grew at 22℃, with peak PAR of 180 µmol photons m^−2^s^−1^.
 To approximate diel cycles, the photoperiods of 12 h were applied in a sinuisoidal shape.
-Each tube was maintain under an individual combination of 7 spectral bandwidth (405, 445, 470, 535, 620, 660, and 720 nm) and 2 oxygen concentrations (O~2~; 250 µM and 2.5 µM).
+Each tube was maintain under an individual combination of 7 spectral bandwidth (405, 450, 470, 530, 620, 660, and 730 nm) and 2 oxygen concentrations (O~2~; 250 µM and 2.5 µM).
 A low O~2~ concentration of ~ 2.5 µM, was achieved by sparging with a gas mixture containing 99.95% N~2~ and 0.05% CO~2~.
 A high O~2~ concentration of ~ 250 µM was achieved by sparging with lab air (78% N~2~, 21% O~2~, 1% Ar and 0.05% CO~2~).
 O~2~ concentration *in situ* was verified using oxygen optodes (PyroScience, Germany) inserted into tubes for real-time measurements.
 The Pyroscience software corrected O~2~ concentration based on the salinity of the media (8 PSU).
 Culture tubes were closed with a silicone inert silicone stopper perforated by an aeration input tube extending to the bottom of the culture tube, and a pressure outlet tube.
 We used aeration with a total air flow rate of around ~ 140 mL min^−1^ tube^−1^ through a 0.2µm sterile microfilter via a G400 gas mixing system (Qubit Systems Inc., Kingston, Ontario, Canada).
 The pH of tested cultures did not fluctuate fiercely and was about 8 during the experiment.
 The optical density of the cultures was monitored using the Photobioreactor Control Software (Photon Systems Instruments, Drásov, Czech Republic).

 <br>

 ## Chlorophyll-specific exponential growth rates {.unnumbered}

-Picocyanobacterial growth was monitored every 5 minutes by automatically recording OD~680~, OD~720~, and ΔOD (ΔOD = OD~680~ – OD~720~) for 7 days, independently for each culture tube.
+Picocyanobacterial growth was monitored every 5 minutes by automatically recording OD~680~, OD~720~, and ΔOD (ΔOD = OD~680~ – OD~720~) for at least 7 days, independently for each culture tube.
 The chlorophyll-specific exponential growth rates (µ) were determined by fitting logistic growth curves using a modified Levenberg-Marquardt fitting algorithm [@elzhovMinpackLmInterface2023] to plots of the chlorophyll *a* proxy of ΔOD vs. elapsed time for each combination of strain, spectral bandwidth, and O~2~ concentration.

 <br>

 ## Whole-cell absorbance spectra, pigment content, and PUR/PAR ratio {.unnumbered}

 Whole-cell absorbance spectra of picocyanobacteria cells were collected using an integrating cavity upgrade spectrophotometer (CLARiTY 17 UV/Vis/NIR, On-Line Instrument Systems, Inc., Bogart, GA, USA) according to the method proposed by @blakeSituSpectroscopyIntact2012.
 Each sample and reference observation cavity of the spectrophotometer was filled with 8 mL of f/2 medium.
 After establishing a baseline absorbance ranging from 375 to 710 nm (f/2 media of salinity 8 PSU), 4 mL of PC-rich_077 or PE-rich_127 culture cell suspension was introduced into the sample cavity, replacing an equal volume of culture medium.
-Pathlength corrected absorbance per cm was calculated using Jávorfi coefficients [@javorfiQuantitativeSpectrophotometryUsing2006]."
+Pathlength corrected absorbance per cm was calculated using Jávorfi coefficients [@javorfiQuantitativeSpectrophotometryUsing2006].

 Using an integrating cavity upgrade CLARiTY 17 UV/Vis/NIR spectrophotometer, we conducted estimations of pigment content (µg mL^-1) including chlorophyll *a* (Chl *a*), carotenoids (Car), phycoerythrin (PE), phycocyanin (PC), and allophycocyanin (APC) in PC-rich_077 and PE-rich_127 *Synechococcus* sp. cultures.
 These estimations were based on established linear correlations between pigment content, determined through extraction methods [@stricklandPracticalHandBook1972; @bennettComplementaryChromaticAdaptation1973], and absorbance values of individual pigment peaks (Car; 480 nm, PE; 565 nm, PC; 620 nm, APC; 650 nm, and Chl *a*; 665 nm) obtained from whole-cell absorbance spectra.
-Additionally, we calculated the ratio of the sum of phycobiliproteins (PE, PC, APC protein) to Chl *a* (µg:µg) for each strain."
+Additionally, we calculated the ratio of the sum of phycobiliproteins (PE, PC, APC protein) to Chl *a* (µg:µg) for each strain.

 We also estimated the Photosynthetically Usable Radiation (PUR)/Photosynthetically Active Radiation (PAR) ratio which is the fraction of PAR that can be captured by the absorbance of the cells.
 First, we obtained an emission profile from 370 nm to 750 nm of each coloured LED light of the MCMIX-OD Multicultivator (spectral bandwidth of 405, 445, 470, 535, 620, 660, and 720 nm) using a Jaz spectrometer (Ocean Optics, Inc.,Dunedin, FL, USA) equipped with a fiber optic cable, HH2 FiberOpticJmp (Part number A901073, Malvern Panalytical Ltd, Malvern, UK).
-Next, each LED spectrum (Em) was normalized to its emission peak maximum (405, 445, 470, 535, 620, 660, and 720 nm).
+Next, each LED spectrum (Em) was normalized to its emission peak maximum (393, 441, 469, 521, 612, 647, and 722 nm).
 We also normalized the obtained whole-cell absorbance spectra of *Synechococcus* sp. cultures (A) from 400 nm to 700 nm to a reference wavelength of their maximum peak wavelength (440 nm).
 PUR (µE = µmol photons m^−2^s^−1^) was estimated from the formula Eq.
 (1) according to method proposed by @morelAvailableUsableStored1978.

 $$\begin{equation}
   PUR~(µE)=\frac{∑(NormA_440~×~NormEm)}{∑(NormEm)}~×~PAR~(µE)